mthiel117/webinar_feb9/README.md

 git clone https://github.com/mthiel117/webinar_feb9.git
 ```

-If running python2 install this jsonrpclib module
+If you are running python2, install **jsonrpclib** module

 ```text
 pip install jsonrpclib
 ```

-If running python3 install this jsonrpclib-pelix module
+If running you are python3, install **jsonrpclib-pelix** module

 ```text
 pip install jsonrpclib-pelix
 ```

-In this example, we have a lab of 5 switches available to query.
+In this example, we have a lab of 5 Arista switches available to query.

 ```text
 cd python-example